gregartist/ga-basic-slider/README.md

 ## A typical setup

-In the following text I'll breakdown this code into it's individual parts and show how I achieve markup independence.
+In the following text I'll breakdown this code into it's individual parts.

 ```html
 <div class="slider">